C:\> asadmin --passwordfile filename create-node-dcom

 configuration data.
 For information about these options, see the

-To change the type of a node to SSH
+To change the type of a node to SSH, run the update-node-ssh

 subcommand on the node.